 The same literature as in the 7th, 8th and 9th semester

 Completed 1-9. semester of the veterinary medicine program

-The clinic is mandatory.
-Weekend and night shifts are also mandatory.
-In the clinic a maximum of one day documented abscence is allowed during one week, and for every fifth nighshift one day documented abscence is allowed.
-All abscense from weekend and night shifts must be retaken.Within 14 days after the clinical rotation anesthesia the students must deliver a anesthesia casuistry based on the patients the students have been responsible for in the clinic.
-Records shall be approved by the lecturer.Students will in the clinical period have 2 evening/night shifts per week.
-This includes weekends and red days.Students will demonstrate the case for younger students.One of the rotation weeks are a night shift rotation.
+The clinic service is divided into a) outpatient clinic and emergency/critical care, b) anaesthesia, c) surgical clinic and d) medical clinic.
+The students must write journals / case reports from their stay at each unit, which are to be approved by the lecturer.Within 14 days after the clinical rotation anesthesia the students must deliver a anesthesia casuistry based on the patients the students have been responsible for in the clinic.
+Records shall be approved by the lecturer.Students have 2 evening/night shifts per week during clinical rotations.
+This includes weekends and bank holidays.Students will demonstrate the case for younger students.One of the rotation weeks is a night shift rotation.

-Mandatory teaching and program requirements: Sedation, anesthesia and treatment of pain
+Mandatory teaching and program requirements: Anaesthesia and analgesia

-The student must have participated in anesthesia one week while they are in the clinic.
+The student must have participated in a one week anaesthesia rotation during their time in the clinic.